jacoberick/jacob-white-portfolio-site/README.md

+# My Portfolio Site
+A project to display some of my work

+## Live!
+jacobwhite.dev

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react
 ## Available Scripts

 In the project directory, you can run: